-Eligibility Available to full-time students who have completed at least 30 credit hours.
-Two scholarships will be awarded to students with a declared major in Business Administration and two scholarships will be awarded to students with a declared major in Natural Resources Management.
-Preference for one scholarship in each of the program areas will be given to dependent relatives of active or retired Canfor employees.
+Eligibility Available to full-time students who have completed at least 30 credit hours and have declared a major in Business Administration or Natural Resources Management.
+Preference for one scholarship in each of the program areas will be given to dependent relatives of active or retired Canfor employees or retired employees of the Northwood Legacy Organization.